William Marshall (actor): Later life and death

-In addition to acting and producing, Marshall taught acting at various universities including the University of California, Irvine, and the Mufandi Institute, an African-American arts and music institution in the Watts section of Los Angeles.
+In addition to acting and producing, Marshall taught acting at various universities including the University of California, Irvine, and the Mafundi Institute, an African-American arts and music institution in the Watts section of Los Angeles.
 He did similar work at Chicago's ETA Creative Arts Foundation, which in 1992 named Marshall one of its Epic Men of the 20th century.

 For 42 years, Marshall was the partner of Sylvia Gussin Jarrico, former wife of blacklisted screenwriter Paul Jarrico.
-Marshall died June 11, 2003, from complications arising from Alzheimer's disease and diabetes.
+Marshall died on June 11, 2003, from complications arising from Alzheimer's disease and diabetes.
 He was survived by sons Tariq, Malcolm, and Claude Marshall and daughter Gina Loring.
 Eulogists at his funeral included Sidney Poitier, Ivan Dixon, Paul Winfield, and Marla Gibbs.